Levi's Stadium: 2026 FIFA World Cup

+Levi’s Stadium during the 2026 FIFA World Cup.
+The stadium’s name is temporarily covered and is known as San Francisco Bay Arena Stadium for the duration of the tournament.

-Levi's Stadium is one of 16 venues which will host matches during the 2026 FIFA World Cup.
-It is one of eleven US venues for the tournament and is also one of two venues in California which will host matches, the other being SoFi Stadium in Los Angeles.
-During the event, the stadium will be temporarily renamed to "San Francisco Bay Area Stadium" in accordance with FIFA's policy on corporate-sponsored names.
-The stadium will host six matches: five group stage matches and one Round of 32 match.
+Levi's Stadium was one of 16 venues which hosted matches during the 2026 FIFA World Cup.
+It was one of eleven US venues for the tournament and was also one of two venues in California which was hosting matches, the other being SoFi Stadium in Los Angeles.
+During the event, the stadium was temporarily renamed to San Francisco Bay Area Stadium in accordance with FIFA's policy on corporate-sponsored names and the Levi's branding and logos throughout the venue were covered or removed for the duration of the tournament.
+The stadium hosted six matches: five group stage matches and one round of 32 match, which saw the United States advance to the Round of 16.